g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 }
 ```
 The provided code defines a simple Flutter application.
 It starts with importing the Flutter [material](https://api.flutter.dev/flutter/material/material-library.html) package, which provides the necessary widgets for building the app's UI.
 The `main` function is the entry point of the app and calls `runApp`, which takes `MyApp` as an argument. `MyApp` is a stateless widget that returns a `MaterialApp` widget.
 Inside `MaterialApp`, a `Scaffold` widget is used to define the basic visual structure of the app.
 The `Scaffold` contains an `AppBar` with the title "Obfuscated App" and a `Center` widget that centers its child, a `Text` widget displaying "This is an obfuscated Flutter app."
 This basic structure sets up a simple screen with a title bar and centered text.
-Here's a summarized explanation of the provided Flutter code:

 ### Setting Up Obfuscation
 To obfuscate your Flutter app, follow these steps: